Vikings' long-term strategy full of tough decisions ahead

 The Vikings have made a commitment to keep their Super Bowl window open as long as possible by signing the players they believe in.
 Thirteen players are under contract through at least 2020, continuity that is rare in the NFL.

 Will that number extend to 14 before free agency in March?
-That's the (multi-)million dollar question.
+That's the (multi)million dollar question.

 Since the start of the 2018 league year, no other team has doled out more guaranteed money than the Vikings.
 According to ESPN's Roster Management System, Minnesota has guaranteed $212 million, which includes the $40 million guaranteed to Diggs with his new deal.
 Diggs will play 2018 on the final year of his $1.9 million rookie salary before his new deal kicks in next season (it's technically five years, $72 million but with $81 million in total value).
 Diggs' $15 million signing bonus will be spread out over five years to help alleviate some pressure off the cap, therefore he'll carry a $3 million hit this season.